 Now that the new module is installed we still have one final step before we can use the new commands.

-Step 3: Import new module
+Step 3: Import the new PowerShell module

 Importing loads the module into active memory so that we can access the module in our session.